 PS.
-It's also taking a while, so there are plenty more wolves to come.
+This will most likely take a while, so no worries.
+There are plenty more wolves to come.

 "How did you…” started a bewildered Julian, but quickly snapped to “Open it!
 Quickly!”
 This was not the time for inquiries; the villainous presence was growing ever stronger.
 Blood was chilling, and spines lurching.
 The door’s throbbing grew heavier, and as Franz struggled with the linchpin lock, tension curdled to air.